paradiso-io/cep18-casper-for-rebalance/cep18/README.md

 ### EventsMode

 The `EventsMode` modality determines how the installed instance of CEP-18 will handle the recording of events that occur from interacting with the contract.
-The mode is set by passing a `u8` value to the `events_mode` runtime argument: `enable_mint_burn:u8=1`.
+The mode is set by passing a `u8` value to the `events_mode` runtime argument: `--session-arg "events_mode:u8='1'"`.
 The default behavior is `NoEvents`.

 The modality provides two options: